 There are several situations where you may need medical advice before or instead of calling emergency services.
 If you are taken ill with a medical emergency that doesn't require ambulance services or paramedics you can:

 - Go to a walk-in emergency medical center.
-You can usually find one of these at main rail stations and airports - they are run privately and charge fees but generally you can just walk in without an appointment.
+You can usually find one of these at main rail stations and airports.
+They are run privately and charge fees but generally, you can just walk in without an appointment.
 Medicentre is a brand around London.
 The National Health (NHS) also runs walk-in medical centers, usually staffed by nurses and often part of hospital complexes.
 As with all NHS services available to visitors, only emergency treatment is free at the point of delivery.
-If you need a prescription, a follow-up visit or a hospital admission, you will need to pay or present your insurance documents.
+If you need a prescription, a follow-up clinic visit or a hospital admission, you will need to pay or present your insurance documents.

 - Visit a hospital emergency room.
 Hospital emergency rooms are called Accident and Emergency Units or A&E Departments in the UK.
-People may also refer to that part of a hospital as Casualty. again, emergency medical treatment delivered in A&E or Casualty is free regardless of your nationality or country of residence.
-But if you are admitted or asked to come back for a clinic visit, you will have to pay full charges Find out more about access rules for free NHS treatment.
+People may also refer to that part of a hospital as Casualty.
+Again, emergency medical treatment delivered in A&E or Casualty is free regardless of your nationality or country of residence.
+But if you are admitted or asked to come back for a clinic visit, you will have to pay full charges.

 Some hotels use private emergency doctors for guests who become ill while visiting the UK.
-This kind of doctor's visit can be costly and your insurance may not fully cover the expense.
+The fees for this kind of doctor can be unusually high and your insurance may not fully cover the expense.
 Instead, try to get to a nearby A&E unit where initial emergency treatment is free.